The most mysterious place in every US state

 Nevada: Area 51, Groom Lake

 Few places in America are shrouded in as much mystery as Area 51.
 Though it’s officially served as a military aircraft testing facility since 1955, the US government didn’t come clean about Area 51’s existence until 2013.
 Chatter about the site’s real purpose long predates this admission, starting during the Cold War era amid theories of faked moon landings and alien-operated laboratories.
-Accounts from former employees have done little to quell the rumours; no official documentation connects them to ever working at Area 51 and salaries were paid in cash.
+Accounts from former employees have done little to quell the rumors; no official documentation connects them to ever working at Area 51 and salaries were paid in cash.
 You obviously can’t visit, but it does fall on the Extraterrestrial Highway (Route 375), known for supposed UFO sightings.

 New Hampshire: Madame Sherri’s Castle, Chesterfield